 1/2 teaspoon salt

-Combine the pumpkin, evaporated milk, milk, sugar, eggs, cinnamon, ginger, cloves and salt in a large bowl and whisk until combined.
-I have mixing bowls with pouring edges which work great, much better than my old glass bowls.
+Combine the pumpkin, evaporated milk, milk, sugar, eggs, cinnamon, ginger, cloves, and salt in a large bowl and whisk until combined.

 Pour the pumpkin mixture evenly over the chocolate and bake for 35-45 minutes.
 I waited till I saw the tops of the pumpkin were set and not still wet and wobbly, or use a toothpick and see if it comes out clean.
 Let cool to room temperature.